louis-tru/quark/docs/AI_CONTEXT.md

 - AASide is intentionally bounded; tiny shapes, narrow channels, overlapping coverage, and difficult transforms can exceed what one interpolated edge value can represent.
-- The next high-precision direction is tile-based Compute AA for Metal/Vulkan class backends.
-The isolated prototype in `test/compute_aa/` validates local tile edge lists, tile-left backdrop winding, and 4x4 sample coverage.
+- CAPA is the current high-precision fill direction for Metal/Vulkan-class backends.
+The isolated `test/compute_aa/` work remains historical evidence for tile-local edge lists, tile-left backdrop, and coverage classification;
+  CGAA is no longer the active production direction.
 - Detailed AA semantics and research notes live in `docs/GPU_2D_ANTIALIASING.md`.

 ## Persistent Concepts

 - `ImageSource` is not just an image loader.
 It is the bridge between decoded pixels, GPU textures, mipmaps, load state, and shared view usage.
 - `TexStat` is the backend texture handle container.
-GL stores numeric texture IDs; Metal stores retained Objective-C texture pointers.
+GL stores numeric texture IDs; Metal stores retained Objective-C texture pointers; Vulkan stores reference-counted `VkTexture` wrappers through its pointer slot.
 - `RenderResource` owns backend-local upload/unload operations for textures and vertex data.
 - `PaintImage::setCanvas()` consumes an already rendered canvas as a texture source.
 - `Canvas::outputImage()` changes where subsequent drawing goes.